austinyu/CSC395-Final-Project/Paper.md

 - Stemming

-We implemented stemming to our dataset as it removes prefixes and suffixes from a word, and thus thereby reudces words to their root form.
+We implemented stemming to our dataset as it removes prefixes and suffixes from a word, and thus thereby reudces words to their root form (Singh & Gupta, 2017, p.163-164).
 In our data preprocessing, Porter Stememr was employed, which reduces words like: "running" and "runs" to "run," and "runner" to "runner."
 By transforming words into a common base form, we are able to increase simplicity and decrease volume.
 Yet, due to the length of dataset and size of each entry, stemming was only performed within the title variable.

 - Sampling